What sets a St. Olaf education apart from the rest?

 For more information and details on St. Olaf's financial aid process, please visit our Financial Aid website.

-Individual visits are offered throughout the year.
+- Individual visits are offered throughout the year, and we encourage you to explore all the options we provide to best tailor your visit experience.
 We ask that visitors register before coming to campus so that we may provide the best possible experience.
 Go to our Visit Calendar and select the date for your intended visit, or call the Admissions Office (800-800-3025) to set up your visit.

-St. Olaf offers multiple opportunities throughout the year to visit campus and see a more formal program.
+- St. Olaf offers Visit Days, multiple opportunities throughout the year to visit campus and see a more formal program.
 These are a great way to visit campus if you want to get an overall feel for St. Olaf.
-Visit Day programs always include tours, interactions with current students, access to Admissions staff, and delicious food from Bon Appetit.
-Some include department-specific information, faculty lectures or panels, and more.
-Programs are offered in February, March, April, June, July, August, October and November.
-Learn are about our visit day programs here.
+Learn more about our Visit Day programs here.

 International Student Admission & Financial Aid